 We are now embarking on Phase 2: Building!

-We are looking toward a bright future for the Cinema and hope to begin construction in March or April 2018.
+We are looking toward a bright future for the Cinema and hope to begin construction in early summer 2018.

 We are grateful to announce that the Partnership received a generous $4,600 grant from the Robert David Lion Gardiner Foundation to partially fund a survey of homes and the cultural history of the SANS (Sag Harbor Hills, Azurest, and Ninevah subdivisions) neighborhoods in Sag Harbor.